Y0Coss/docs-fork/pages/network/blockchain_anti_ddos/guide.en-gb.md

 To get started, please fill in a [support request ticket](https://help.ovhcloud.com/csm?id=csm_get_help) with the following options : Incident -> Public IP -> [x] This service is not listed -> Create a support request -> `Next`{.action}.

-Then, fill in the short description with **"Blockchain XXXX Anti-DDoS tuning"** (where XXXX is the name of the specific Blockchain), then list your Blockchain nodes' IPv4 addresses, their ports, the types of servers that are hosting nodes, and the size of your cluster (the approximate number of clients connected) in the issue description.
+Then, fill in the short description with **"Blockchain XXXX Anti-DDoS tuning"** (where XXXX is the name of the specific blockchain), then list your blockchain nodes' IPv4 addresses, their ports, the types of servers that are hosting nodes, and the size of your cluster (the approximate number of clients connected) in the issue description.

+>[!primary]
+> For now, only Solana related tickets can be processed by our support teams.
+>

 Please note that in the future, you will be able to control Anti-DDoS behaviour directly through our Control Panel.